gprMax/gprMax/README.rst

 Once you have installed the aforementioned tools follow these steps to build and install gprMax:

-* Open a Terminal (Linux/Mac OS X) or Command Prompt (Windows), navigate into the top-level gprMax directory, and if it is not already active, activate the gprMax conda environment :code:`source activate gprMax` (Linux/Mac OS X) or :code:`activate gprMax` (Windows).
+* Open a Terminal (Linux/macOS) or Command Prompt (Windows), navigate into the top-level gprMax directory, and if it is not already active, activate the gprMax conda environment :code:`source activate gprMax` (Linux/macOS) or :code:`activate gprMax` (Windows).
 Run the following commands:

 .. code-block:: none